-What is a Data Warehousing Specialist?
+What Does it Take to Be a Data Warehousing Specialist?

 - Create plans, test files, and scripts for data warehouse testing, ranging from unit to integration testing.